+353 1 676 1100

 Further Simon has represented a number of clients in the Media world in extensive and complicated litigation for the High Court and the Court of Appeal including Defamation actions.
 As an accredited Mediator and a qualified Arbitrator, Simon believes it is often in the client’s best interest to achieve the best solutions for them through mediated or arbitrated settlement, rather than engaging in controversial litigation, especially in light of clients’ requirements for discretion.

-Simon won the International Lawyer of the Year in the Irish Law Award Winner for 2013 for having being innovative, collegiate and efficient in a serious of international transactions with fellow lawyers in Europe, Australia and the USA.
+Simon won the International Lawyer of the Year in the Irish Law Award Winner 2013 for being innovative, collegiate and efficient in a serious of international transactions with fellow lawyers in Europe, Australia and the USA.

 Simon has been published in the national newspapers, and has spoken on issues such as freedom of expression on which he campaigns and intellectual property and regularly comments in the media about media and entertainment law.
 He specialises in defamation, brand management and content liability, pre-broadcast requirements, intellectual property and acquisitions and procurement.